 Q: I’d love to hear about your experience as a project management professional, and how you got into this field in the first place.

 A: Well, I’ve had about 50 years of experience in Project management.
-I started off in manufacturing for 10 years as a project manager in a fracturing company.
-I worked at Bell Laboratories for 20 years as an overall program project manager for IT development, I worked as an IT consultant project manager for IBM and General Motors for a number of years.
+I started off in manufacturing for 10 years as a project manager in a manufacturing company.
+I worked at AT&T Bell Laboratories for 20 years as an overall program project manager for IT development, I worked as an IT consultant project manager for IBM and General Motors for a number of years.
 I worked in the electrical construction industry as a project manager as well.
-Somewhere along the way, I think it was 2010 I received my PMP certification.
-That’s the project management professional certification from PMI.
+Somewhere along the way, I think it was 2010, I received my PMP certification.
+That’s the Project Management Professional certification from PMI.

 Since then, I’ve had that PMP certification.
 Then you need to maintain it every few years.
 You have to accumulate a certain number of PDU’s, and I’ve been able to do that.
 Somewhere around 2016, I was asked to teach a course at NJIT on PMP certification.
-It’s a requirement if you’re going to go for your PMP or your CAPM, which is the certified associate and project management.
+It’s a requirement if you’re going to go for your PMP or your CAPM, which is the Certified Associate in Project Management certification.
 If you don’t have a lot of work experience, you go for your CAPM.
 But in both cases you have to pass the test, and you will also have to take a course to qualify to apply for the test.
 It’s a 35-hour course, and I was asked to teach.
 I also was asked to join NJIT as an adjunct professor to teach project management.
 I’ve been doing this for quite a while.

 Q: Over your career, what would you say the biggest changes have been specifically in terms of project management?

 A: The biggest change is the introduction of agile.
 Agile is a software development that’s very “agile”.
-You know, very quickly develop a prototype, get it out to the customer and get feedback.
+You very quickly develop a prototype, get it out to the customer and get feedback.
 Develop another.
-There are project management methodologies that are a little bit different in the natural environment.
+There are project management methodologies that are a little bit different than the traditional environment.

 So that’s been the biggest change, and it’s falling over into other industries as well because it is a good approach to getting projects completed quickly and out to the customer.